zachghiaccio/lake-algo-routines/README.md

 is2_sfc_find.m - Gives a second guess for the location of a lake surface.
 Currently has issues with smaller lakes seen on Greenland.

 is2_ph_dist.m - Uses photon refinement procedures (see Smith et al., 2019 for more details) to improve lake bed estimation.

+is2_robust_spread.m - Determines the statistical distribution to ATL03 high confidence photons.
+Equivalent to the standard deviation if the photon distribution is a near-Gaussian.

 is2_polyfit_sub.m - Adds a 3rd-order polynomial curve to lake beds, to fill the gaps in attenuated regions.
 A separate subroutine was needed to account for multiple lakes in a scene.